 Fortunately, in low doses, the anesthetic ketamine is demonstrating efficacy in the treatment of TRD, but the mechanism is not completely understood by researchers.
 Nevertheless, ketamine is fast becoming an important and promising answer in the fight against TRD.

-We sat down with Kathy Gardner, a Family Nurse Practitioner (FNP), Certified Nurse Midwife (CNM), and has her Doctorate in Nursing Practice (DNP), and content creator for #1 Premiere Continuing Education, to discuss the use of ketamine in the treatment of TRD.
+We sat down with Kathy Gardner, a Family Nurse Practitioner (FNP), Certified Nurse Midwife (CNM), and has her Doctorate in Nursing Practice (DNP), and content creator for Premiere Education, to discuss the use of ketamine in the treatment of TRD.

 Kathy Gardner: Treatment-resistant depression is commonly defined as a recurrent major depressive disorder that’s not relieved with first-line treatment, and specifically, two or more failed courses of two different antidepressants.
 Failure is defined as a return of debilitating symptoms and meeting criteria on the validated depression screening and symptoms tools.